X-lab2017/open-digger/README.md

 Please visit the [official website](https://open-digger.cn/) to find more documentation about OpenDigger.

+### Features

+- **OpenRank**: Our unique algorithm to evaluate the influence of developers and repositories in the open source ecosystem
+- **CHAOSS Metrics**: Implementation of the standard metrics defined by the CHAOSS community
+- **Activity Analysis**: Comprehensive activity metrics for developers and repositories
+- **SBOM Analysis**: Collection and analysis of Software Bill of Materials (SBOM) data from top open source projects
+  - Dependency tracking across the open source ecosystem
+  - Identification of common dependencies and their usage patterns
+  - Dependency relationship visualization and analysis

 ## Communication

 Welcome to join the WeChat group by scanning the QRCode and I will invite you into our WeChat group.